djpadbit/Arknights-RE/README.md

 The CLI of the converter library is the script [decrypt.py](https://github.com/djpadbit/Arknights-RE/blob/master/decrypt.py), it's use is fairly straight forwards so i won't detail it here.

-Of course non of the `.ab` files are encrypted, when i reference one of them, i'm talking about files inside of them, you have to [extract](#extraction-of-assets) them.
+Of course none of the `.ab` files are encrypted, when i reference one of them, i'm talking about files inside of them, you have to [extract](#extraction-of-assets) them.

 The converter used for asset types that I remember are:
 |Asset type|Location|Converter Type|Data Type Inside|